 SCANNING FOR DISEASE: In 2016, Dr. John Gabrieli finds brain differences in children who are vulnerable to depression before symptoms appear, suggesting that brain scans may identify children at high risk for developing mental illness later in life.

 AUTISM MODEL: In 2019, using CRISPR, Dr. Robert Desimone and Dr. Guoping Feng engineer monkeys to express a gene mutation linked to autism — the new model could help scientists develop better treatments for neurodevelopmental disorders.

 Brain scan image courtesy of McGovern Institute for Brain Research

 IDG/McGovern institutes in China

-The Foundation also supports the work of three neuroscience institutes in China:
+Pat and Lore McGovern also supported the work of three neuroscience institutes in China:

 IDG/McGovern Institute for Brain Research at Peking University: Since 2012, neural and cognitive scientists have been working to advance understanding of the fundamental processes underlying brain function and uncover the mechanisms of brain disorders.
 Researchers are studying a wide range of important questions like how the brain processes the emotions of others, and how neurodegenerative diseases, such as Parkinson’s and Alzheimer’s, develop.
 The Institute stresses interdisciplinary cooperation with faculty members across the university such as biology, psychology, and psychiatry.